lifadev/archive_ingraph/README.md

 -   **Declarative**: Never again abstract away from CloudFormation.
     Simply declare your infrastructure components, without the hassle of YAML, and preserve the strict semantic of the AWS CloudFormation language.
 Veterans, build on top of your knowledge.
-Newbies, learn CloudFormation effectively.
+Beginners, learn CloudFormation effectively.

 -   **Composable**: Create encapsulated components with their assets and